nicolasalphonso/Groupomania_social_network/README.md

 This project represents the last part of my training as a junior web developer.
-I created the frontend and the backend.
+I created the frontend and the backend (fullstack)

 Instructions
 Backend: (/backend)